wemogy/generator/README.md

 yarn develop
 ```

-To test the generator, run the following command in any directory
+To test the generator, run the following command

 ```bash
 yo wemogy